Summer Vacation: How to Make the Most of Summer Break for Teens

 Jack Weinstein

 When younger teens continue to learn over the summer, they minimize summer learning loss.
-Summer learning loss happens when students drown in screen time and lose academic steam over the summer and, consequently, forget some of what they learned in the previous school year.
-For example, researchers found that on average, students’ achievement scores declined over summer vacation, especially in math.
+Summer learning loss happens when students drown in screen time and lose academic steam over the summer and, consequently, forget what they learned in the previous school year.

-Another study found that students lose between 25% and 30% of their school-year learning over the summer.
+Research from the Brookings Institute shows that students can lose a significant portion of academic progress over the summer vacation, particularly in math, with estimates ranging from 20% to 30% depending on age, subject, and learning environment.
 High school students, in particular, need to be ready to transition back into the school year to tackle difficult assignments and complete college applications.

 If you’re worried about summer learning loss as a teen or parent, have no fear.
 In this post, we’ll explore what teens can do during the summer to prepare for their future while still enjoying their break.